jekyll/jekyll/site/_posts/2014-05-05-jekyll-2-0-0-released.markdown

 categories: [release]
 ---

-It's here.
-After nearly 1,000 commits and about 5 months, the Jekyll team is excited to announce the release of Jekyll 2.0!
+One year ago, [we release Jekyll 1.0.0][].
+One year later, we present to you the next major version: Jekyll 2.0.

 Jam-packed with some [highly-requested features and bugfixes galore][changelog], this is the best Jekyll yet.
-Notable changes:
+Some notable changes:

 1. [Collections](/docs/collections/)
 2. Brand new site template for `jekyll new` (thanks [@jglovier][]!)